sevcsik/neco-ghc/README.md

 Use this flag if your globally installed ghc-mod doesn't work properly with your stack projects.

+### `g:neoghc_use_nix_shell`
+Default: 0

+Allow using ghc-mod inside nix-shell.
+It will change the direct `ghc-mod` calls to `nix-shell --command ghc-mod --` instead.
+This will only work if a `shell.nix` file is available in the working directory.

 ## Troubleshoot

 ### Q: neco-ghc does not work